datumbox/VernamVeil/README.md

   - Chunk delimiters are randomly generated, encrypted and not exposed
 - **Avalanche Effect**: Through hash-based seed refreshing, small changes in input result in large changes in output, enhancing unpredictability.
 - **Authenticated Encryption**: Supports message authentication using MAC-before-decryption to detect tampering.
 - **Highly Configurable**: The implementation allows the user to adjust key parameters such as `chunk_size`, `delimiter_size`, `padding_range`, `decoy_ratio`, and `auth_encrypt`, offering flexibility to tailor the encryption to specific needs or security requirements.
-These parameters must be aligned between encoding and decoding.
+These parameters must be aligned between encoding and decoding, otherwise the MAC check will fail.
 - **Vectorisation**: Some operations are vectorised using `numpy` if `vectorise=True`.
 Pure Python mode can be used as a fallback when `numpy` is unavailable by setting `vectorise=False`, but it is slower.
+- **Optional C-backed Fast Hashing**: For even faster vectorised `fx` functions, an optional C module (`npsha256`) is provided.
+When installed (with `cffi` and system dependencies), it enables high-performance SHA-256 hashing for NumPy-based key stream generation.
+This can be used directly in user-defined `fx` methods or is automatically leveraged by helpers like `generate_polynomial_fx`.
+See [`npsha256/README.md`](npsha256/README.md) for build and usage details.
 ---

 ## ⚠️ Caveats & Best Practices